7shi/dante-la-el/Inferno/MT/compare-en.md

 that is the beginning and cause of all joy?"
 </td></tr>
 <tr><td>Bard-1</td><td align="right">78</td><td>
-that is the beginning and cause of all joy.
+that is the beginning and cause of all joy."
 </td></tr>
 <tr><td>Bard-2</td><td align="right">78</td><td>
-Which is the beginning and cause of all joy?"
+that is the beginning and cause of all joy?"
 </td></tr>
 <tr><td>DeepL</td><td align="right">78</td><td>
 Which is the beginning and cause of all joy?"